 - doorway surveillance

-The top four scenarios are currently being tested under a manufacturer funded model in conjunction with the Building Research Establishment (BRE)
+The above scenarios are currently being offered under a manufacturer funded model in conjunction with the Building Research Establishment (BRE)

 - Unmanned aerial Vehicles-for use with protective security CCTV